The-H-Project/RepData_PeerAssessment1/PA1_template.md

 The number of dates missing values is: **8**

+The total number of missing data points is: **2,304**

 #### Calculating Average Values

-We're going to impute missing data values by calculating the average number of steps per interval per day number (0 to 6).
+We're going to impute missing data values by calculating the average number of steps for each interval, for each day number (0 to 6): for example, the average number of steps for interval 0835 for all Mondays.
 However, we're going to round the average steps to the nearest whole digit, because people don't take fractional steps.

 This conceptually takes four steps:
 1. We calculate the average values per interval for each day number. data.table is used to cast (widen and shorten) the data table by forcing each date to its own row, and the intervals to columns.
 This is equivalent to creating a pivot table in Microsoft Excel, using Date as Row value Interval_f as the Column value, and steps as the data.